 The city can be easily reached by rail or bus from any other major town in Great Britain, though journeys from anywhere south of the Scottish border will be lengthy.
 The rail journey up along the east coast is worth experiencing itself.
 It takes in spectacular sea and countryside views, the Tay Bridge and old towns like Stonehaven and Perth along the way.

 The town is served by an extensive bus service.
 A day ticket can be bought on the buses for £4 (£3.50 for students), which allows unlimited travel for a whole day.
 A family day ticket costs £8 (£6 at weekends) for a maximum of 2 adults and 3 children.
 Taxi ranks dot the city’s central streets and provide a professional and friendly service.
-Taxis are also a good opportunity to chat to someone speaking Doric, which is the local dialect of Scots and should have its own dictionary.
+Taxis are also a good opportunity to chat with someone speaking Doric, which is the local dialect of Scots and should have its own dictionary.

 The city center is small, and most areas of interest can be reached on foot within 20 or, at most, 30 minutes’ walk.
 Aberdeen’s traffic makes cycling too dangerous to recommend to visitors.
 Numerous cycle paths out of the city into Aberdeenshire’s countryside are worth exploring, however, for the castles, nature reserves, national trust houses and forests that you can discover.

 Renting a car may be the simplest option and would allow travelers access to Aberdeenshire as well.
-Enterprise Rent-A-Car are currently renting cars for £11.99 a day from Friday to Monday.

 On nights out, taxis are usually very busy and should be booked ahead, especially on Fridays and Saturdays.
 Night buses service some areas of the city on those days, but, otherwise, travelers might need to prepare for a walk back to their hotel or a long wait beside a taxi rank.